labria/nomic-base/rules.md

 >
 > c) Taxes are 1 egg to the monarchy each 3 proposals elected, taking out a point and giving it to the player entitled as monarch
 >
-> d) You must put in the word "baguette" in anything you do (titles descripcion exc.)
+> d) You must put in the word "baguette" in titles and descripcions

 #### 110: Coming Back to Life